annkitt/Shopping-Cart/Readme.md

 # Credits
-## This project was created with React,Typescript & Viteand the following dependencies:
+## This project was created with React,Typescript & Vite and the following dependencies:

 -bootstap
-   .react
+     - react
-   -react-bootstap
+     - react-bootstap
-   .react-dom
+     - react-dom
-   .react-router-dom
+     - react-router-dom